sqior-internal/coding-challenge/README.md

 # coding-challenge

-Coding challenges for applicants to sqior medical GmbH
+This repository contains coding challenges for applicants to sqior medical GmbH
+* Phonebook: Medium complexity challenge related to React UI components and Typescript logic code